BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `ParticipantMsgParseError` - If a participant message could not be parsed.
+- `FaultyParticipantError` - If another participant is faulty.
+See the documentation of the exception for further details.

 #### recover